 UK Fashion Trade Shows

 Held at the world-famous London Olympia, Pure is attended by thousands of retailers from all over the world.
-With sections from established ready-to-wear designers to emerging designers, like yourself, you’ll find retailers and boutique buyers arriving ready to add brand-new independent labels to their store portfolio.
+With sections from established ready-to-wear designers to emerging designers, like yourself, you’ll find retailers and boutique buyers arriving ready to add brand-new independent labels to their store portfolios.

 When it comes to trends, Pulse is one of the biggest trade shows to attend.
 If you’re starting with a brand that is very trend-led, this would be the trade show for you.
-If you hope to be stocked in independent boutiques, you’ll find lots of these types of buyers here, filling up on the next season’s trends for their stores.
+If you hope to be stocked in independent boutiques, you’ll find lots of these types of buyers here filling up on the next season’s trends for their stores.

 Specialist Trade Shows